|Project name||TAS Farm Innovation Hub|

 |Funding bodies||The Australian Government will contribute $8 million over 4 years through the Future Drought Fund.
 Innovation Hub Partners will provide co-contributions of $13.2 million over 4 years.|

-Find out more about the Tasmania Drought Resilience Adoption and Innovation Hub.
+Find out more about the Tasmanian Drought Resilience Adoption and Innovation Hub at their website.